 In college, I took ceramics and felt like I was coming back to myself after many years away.
 Moving clay around with my hands felt familiar and brought a tremendous feeling of happiness and calm.
 After getting an Art degree, I made my living teaching elementary art in Maine for 19 years and making and selling pottery on the side.

 Now a full time potter, I spend my work days in my home studio.
 Living in South Portland, I am surrounded by all the things I love: the ocean, trees, rivers and horizons all inspire my work.
 And the community gives me a strong sense of belonging.
 My family’s excitement for my work is seen everyday in my home.
 My husband has his favorite Becky mug for coffee.
 Having my studio in my home allows me the precious time needed for our three kids.
-One of our three cats is always my studio buddy, hardly ever knocking things over.
+One of our two cats is always my studio buddy, hardly ever knocking things over.